open-telemetry/opentelemetry-cpp/docs/building-with-vs2019.md

 additional tooling, e.g. CMake to `Program Files`.
 The necessary dependencies are being built using [vcpkg package manager](https://vcpkg.io/en/index.html).
 This one-time step is time-consuming - about up to 5-10 minutes.
-It has to be done once once during the initial installation and configuration of build tools and dependencies.
+It has to be done once during the initial installation and configuration of build tools and dependencies.

 ```console
 tools\build.cmd